 But the author does not identify his categories by these names and I gotta wonder if that will help the layman or further confuse him.

 Dangerous Personalities can serve to raise alertness on the dangers that some personalities can pose to us and to the people we hold dear.

-I loved Navarro’s previous book What Every BODY is Saying and Dangerous Personalities is not bad but not that good either.
+I loved Navarro’s previous book What Every BODY is Saying.

-I didn’t have too high expectations for a book that was going to analyze famous events and personalities looking for diagnosis.
-Such a book had to be pop-psychology of low-ish order, I thought.
+Sure, a book that was going to analyze famous events and personalities looking for a diagnosis wasn’t going to be medically 100% accurate, we knew that.

-In the end it was an entertaining read, it taught me a few things and it strengthened a few concepts.
-But in my opinion it’s a pop-psychology book looking for sensationalism, and as much as it can help someone, it can also harm some others.
+Yes, it was an entertaining read, it taught me a few things and it strengthened a few concepts.
+But in my opinion, it’s a pop-psychology book looking for sensationalism, and as much as it can help someone, it can also harm some others.